76th Siege Battery, Royal Garrison Artillery: Ypres

 The massed guns prepared the way for the next assault (the Battle of Langemarck) on 16 August.
 The result was failure: the guns failed to suppress German strongpoints.
 76th Siege Bty's FOO party at their OP in a captured pillbox looking down upon Zonnebeke watched as a battalion of the Royal Irish Rifles was effectively wiped out in 2–3 minutes.
 The pillbox became a shelter for the wounded, and the FOO gathered a group of about 20 German prisoners to carry them to the rear.
 With telephone wires cut by the counter-barrage, the OP could only keep in touch by using carrier pigeons.
-Early next morning the FOO party was driven out by German gas shells, which also caused casualties at the battery position during the coming days.Edmonds, 1917, Vol II, p.
-199.Penstone, pp. 65–7.
+Early next morning the FOO party was driven out by German gas shells, which also caused casualties at the battery position during the coming days.

 As the Ypres offensive bogged down Second Army took over its direction in September.
 The battery was rested from 9 to 17 September 1917, then joined 2nd HAG, which had exchanged with 90th HAG and became the southern CB group supporting V Corps of Second Army.
 The Battles of the Menin Road (20 September) and Polygon Wood (26 September) were highly successful because of the weight of artillery brought to bear on German positions.
 But as the offensive continued the tables were turned: British batteries were clearly observable from the Passchendaele Ridge and were subjected to CB fire, while their own guns sank into the mud and became difficult to aim and fire.
 On 26 September 76th Siege Bty moved its guns up to Cambridge Road and White Chateau, where it suffered a steady trickle of casualties, with a particularly bad day on 6 October during the Battle of Broodseinde.
 At the end of the month it moved up onto Frezenburg Ridge to support the Canadian attacks on Passchendaele, where the task of bringing up ammunition under fire, and keeping track of it in the mud and destruction, became almost impossible.
-The exhausted battery was finally taken out of action on 15 December 1917.Farndale, pp. 211–13.Wolff, pp. 223–35, 249–51.
+The exhausted battery was finally taken out of action on 15 December 1917.

 76th Siege Bty joined 62nd HAG on 22 December but continued resting until 15 January 1918.
 By now HAG allocations were becoming more fixed and converted into permanent RGA brigades.
 62nd Brigade changed its designation on 22 December and was defined as a Mixed Brigade, with guns and howitzers of several sizes.
-Apart from short periods on detachment, 76th Siege Bty remained with this brigade until the Armistice.Farndale, Western Front, Annex M.
+Apart from short periods on detachment, 76th Siege Bty remained with this brigade until the Armistice.